-The contributions are recognised as an expense in the Statement of Income and Retained Earnings when they fall due.
-Amounts not paid are shown in accruals as a liability in the Statement of Financial Position.
+The contributions are recognised as an expense in profit or loss when they fall due.
+Amounts not paid are shown in accruals as a liability in the Balance Sheet.
 The assets of the plan are held separately from the Company in independently administered funds.

-2.9 Current and deferred taxation
+2.8 Current and deferred taxation

 The tax expense for the year comprises current and deferred tax.
-Tax is recognised in the Statement of Income and Retained Earnings, except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.
+Tax is recognised in profit or loss except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.

-The current income tax charge is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the reporting date in the countries where the Company operates and generates income.
+The current income tax charge is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the balance sheet date in the countries where the Company operates and generates income.

-Deferred tax balances are recognised in respect of all timing differences that have originated but not reversed by the Statement of Financial Position date, except that:
+Deferred tax balances are recognised in respect of all timing differences that have originated but not reversed by the balance sheet date, except that: